 Areola Reduction Surgery Recovery

-Proper aftercare is crucial for your healing and reducing the risk of infection and other complications.
-Your doctor will give you instructions on how to clean and care for your incisions at home.
+Proper aftercare is crucial for your healing and reducing the possibility of infection and other complications.
+Your doctor will provide instructions on how to clean and care for your incisions at home.8

-Other things you may be told to do during recovery are:
+Here are other things you may be told to do during recovery:9

-- Wear a surgical or sports bra to support your areola in the right position and protect them while you heal.
+- Wear a surgical or sports bra to support your areola in the right position and protect it while you heal.

 - Sleep on your back or use a wedge pillow to prevent putting pressure on your chest.

-- Avoid strenuous activities, including sex, for two or three weeks.
+- Avoid strenuous activities, including sex, for three weeks.

 When you return to work depends on the type of job you have and your comfort level.
-Most people can return to an office job a day or two after their areola reduction procedure.
+You should be able to return to non-strenuous work approximately one to two weeks after surgery.9

-You should have a follow-up appointment around a week after surgery so your surgeon can see how you're healing and to have any non-dissolvable stitches removed.
+You should have a follow-up appointment around a week after surgery so your surgeon can see how you're healing and to have any non-dissolvable stitches removed.9

-While you recover, keep an eye out for signs of infection and call your surgeon right away if you have worsening pain or redness, or if the skin in the area feels hot to the touch.
-Foul-smelling discharge from the incisions, fever and nausea or vomiting are also possible signs of infection.7
+While you recover, keep an eye out for signs of infection and call your surgeon right away if you have worsening pain, swelling or redness, or if the skin in the area feels hot to the touch.
+Foul-smelling discharge from the incisions and any other discharge are also possible signs of infection.9

 Financing Areola Reduction Surgery With the CareCredit Credit Card

 Ready to revitalize your appearance and boost your confidence?
-The CareCredit credit card makes it easy to pay for areola reduction surgery and related expenses not covered by health insurance.* Apply today and use our Acceptance Locator to find a doctor or cosmetic surgeon near you that accepts CareCredit so you can stop dreaming and start living your best life.
-Continue your wellness journey by downloading the CareCredit Mobile App to manage your CareCredit account, find a provider on the go, and easily access the Well U hub for more great articles, podcasts, and videos.
+The CareCredit credit card makes it easy to pay for areola reduction surgery and related expenses not covered by health insurance.** Use our Acceptance Locator to find a doctor or cosmetic surgeon near you that accepts CareCredit so you can stop dreaming and start living your best life.
+Continue your wellness journey by downloading the CareCredit Mobile App to manage your CareCredit account, find a provider on the go and easily access the Well U blog for more great articles, podcasts and videos.

 Author Bio